Platypus-Tech/platypus-os-original-drafts/README.md

 I realized that I have nothing here about how to get around.
 So, here we go:
 ***
 ### The `.github` folder
-That's my code scanning thing and Dependabot thing
+That's my code scanning thing and Dependabot thing.
 ### The `command lines` folder
-That is where everything relating to the command lines goes
+That is where everything relating to the command lines goes.
 #### The `platypusPrompt `folder
 That is where the command line for logging in, and other stuff goes, it is in another repository.
 #### The `bash` folder